 The Guiding Light is for you.

-It's not a photography book.
+This is not a photography book.
 It's a framework, a methodology for finding your way back.
 It uses the language of the lens as a guide through heartbreak, addiction, identity loss, and the quiet moments when you wonder if you'll ever feel like yourself again.
 No camera required.
 Just a willingness to see things differently.